ROOT&RADIANCE

 Which option is best for acne?

-Tretinoin is usually the strongest option for acne.
-If your skin is sensitive or rosacea-prone, azelaic acid can be a better first step.
+Tretinoin is often the strongest route for acne.
+If your skin is sensitive or redness prone, azelaic acid can be a better first step.
+You can also use the acne treatment page to help decide which route is most relevant.

 Which option is best for pigmentation or melasma?